opensafely/documentation/docs/ehrql-new-tutorial-remaining-sections.md

     Codelists are not yet fully implemented.
     See <https://github.com/opensafely-core/databuilder/issues/31>

+!!! todo
+    Write an example suitable for the user testing scenario.

 ### Loading a codelist

 !!! todo
-    * Loading a codelist with some kind of helper.
+    * Loading a codelist with `codelist_from_csv`.

 ### Checking if a code is in a codelist